 - Consistent: Keep your feedback consistent throughout your team.
 Make sure you’re ranking each member on the same scale to ensure everybody is working towards a common goal.

-At the end of an appraisal, both of you should leave the room feeling confident and looking forward to continuing to work together.
+At the end of an annual appraisal, both of you should leave the room feeling confident and looking forward to continuing to work together.
 For this to happen, though, you must prepare in the right way.